AdriTeixeHax/mechpad/README.md

 - Modular design: detachable macro-pad with more room for expansion, attachable via magnets placed around the keyboard case.
 - Rotary encoders to toggle programmable events, such as volume control or timeline scrolling for video editing software.
 - OLED screen which displays layout information, battery status and other custom functions.
-- Bluetooth BLE integration, with low power mode.
+- Bluetooth integration.
 - Easily swappable Li-Ion battery.
-- Integrated 4-port USB 2.0 hub, with downstream USB-A and USB-C ports.
+- Integrated 4-port USB hub, with downstream USB-A and USB-C ports.
 - Per-key RGB lighting using WS2812(B) 5050 SMD LEDs.
 - Ice-fire aesthetic.